vijayrohit/zipAPI/README.md

 Tests
 -----

 I included the tests screenshots under TestScreenshots folder.
-Check those to see wheather everything is running as it should.
-If any kind of error occurs please reach out to pantamrohit@gmail.com.
-I will help you out to fix the error.
+Check those to see whether everything is running as it should.
+If you end up with any kind of setup issue, please reach out to pantamrohit@gmail.com.
+I will help you out to fix the issue.

 Note
 -----